 by Stephanie Manning

-For more details on these and more, visit our Concert Listings.
+For more details and to check out what the rest of the week holds, visit our Concert Listings.

 For trumpet player Caleb Hudson, practicing J.S.
 Bach’s Brandenburg Concerto No. 2 can feel like training for the Olympics.